WillsonSmith/ImmutableObject/readme.md

 ImmutableObject was created as a simple, client side Javascript way of making immutable objects.
 It uses a simple set of methods for getting and setting items.
-Setting items will only if you pass the `true` parameter for `isExtensible`.
+Setting items will only be allowed if you pass the `true` parameter for `isExtensible`.

 ##Basic Usage: